sonic-net/SONiC/doc/mgmt/config_replace_rollback_HLD.md

 - action to archive CONFIG_DB to the backup configuration for rollback
 - modeless rpc "commit" to support timer
 - modeless rpc "commit" to to support confirm
-- add a rule to rbac to allow only admin user
+- add a rule to rbac to allow only for users with admin role
 - add support to retrieve configuration file from remote server and decompress the file if it is in compressed format
 - error reporting
 - debug utilities